 Happily, even after transitioning to a low carb diet, this is one childhood favorite I don’t have to give up!
 These delicious spicy deviled eggs are keto and low carb.

-They are also made with just a few wholesome ingredients.
+They are also made with just a few simple ingredients.
 Including avocado oil mayonnaise, Dijon mustard, hot sauce, and fresh jalapenos.
-Eggs are nutritious, so I definitely consider this recipe as not just tasty and low carb, but also good for you.

 The ingredients you’ll need

 These are the ingredients you’ll need to make this tasty appetizer (the exact measurements are listed in the recipe card below):

 Jalapeño peppers: These peppers are quite potent, so it’s best to handle them wearing gloves.